marekhudyma/marekhudyma.github.io/_posts/2019-05-01-java-unsigned-integer.md

 What is worth mentioning:
 * we have values from `-8` to `+7`, (accordingly: `Integer.MAX_VALUE` = `2_147_483_647`, `Integer.MIN_VALUE` = `-2_147_483_648`) - there is one more negative value than positive.
-* in contrast to [Ones' complement](https://en.wikipedia.org/wiki/Ones%27_complement) representation, we have only one `zero value`.
+* in contrast to [ones' complement](https://en.wikipedia.org/wiki/Ones%27_complement) representation, we have only one `zero value`.

 ## Adding numbers
 One of the biggest advantages of having [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) form is the easy way of adding numbers.
-It works in the same way as the algorithm learned at school, let's follow the example for 4 bits number:
+It works in the same way as the algorithm learned at school.
+Let's follow the example for 4 bits number:

 ```
    1 1   (carry-over)
    0101  (5)